SudhilRaj/Redux-Toolkit/README.md

-This is a study and reference repository created while learning the features of Redux Toolkit
+This is a study and reference repository created while learning the features of the Redux Toolkit.
+The toolkit simplifies the usage of the standard Redux package and addresses the common concerns about Redux.

 ## Redux Toolkit